-The Expedition Committee's major activity each year (in February) is to assess proposals from student applicants.
+The Expedition Committee's major activity in February each year is to assess proposals from student applicants.
 Screening is a paper exercise, there are no interviews.
 As a result of screening a proposal can be:

 - provisionally endorsed: given in writing for attaching to further applications to potential sponsors.